miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Version Changelog:
 ------------------

-v9.8                                                     25.04.2017
+v9.8                                                     01.05.2017
 ----
 +Lowered damage of both rifles and restored original stats to basic.
 +Corrected wrong auras of NPCs at Confession, junkyard and library.
 +Modified enemies in maze mausoleum and added a connection to Patty.
-+Fixed dead dog hurting, new map details and added a Tourette line.
++Fixed dead dog biting, some map details and added a Tourette line.
++Removed some civilian Humanity losses and fixed bad warrens stairs.
++Improved stat messages for Auspex, Fortidude, Potence and Protean.
+Corrected Giovanni Mansion map transition if you return from crypt.
+Fixed infamous Skyeline random item swap bug by recompiling level.
 Added Blood Boil explosion sound and increased decal view distance.
 Removed Python 2.7.2 update and added Hammer sources and trailers.
-Corrected mirrored crate textures in museum storage and Foxy Boxes.
+Corrected mirrored crates in Foxy Boxes, museum and Indiana ending.
 Restored one Milligan line and created license item for it to fit.

 v9.7                                                     30.03.2017